 The steady drumbeat of nearly 140 executive orders signed by Trump in the first 100 days of his second term, as well as his controversial Cabinet picks, has stirred a collective sense of outrage among thousands across the state, a phenomenon not experienced since the murder of George Floyd nearly five years ago.

-The Hands Off Coalition in the Twin Cities, which consists of Indivisible Twin Cities, Women's March Minnesota and 50501: Minnesota, has stepped into the void.
-Along with other activist groups, they've organized rallies, including the April 5 Hands Off protest that attracted 25,000 people (or 43,000, depending whom you ask) to St. Paul, and hundreds more throughout the state.
+Along with other activist groups, the coalition has organized rallies, including the April 5 Hands Off protest that attracted 25,000 people (or 43,000, depending whom you ask) to St. Paul and hundreds more throughout the state.

 The volunteers behind the resistance say they have been deluged with interest, much of it coming from newbies like Reding.

-Lisa Erbes, co-leader of Indivisible Twin Cities, which covers Minneapolis, St. Paul and inner-ring suburbs, agrees: "After the election, it just exploded.
-We were seriously inundated with hundreds and hundreds and now thousands of people trying to figure out how to get involved, what they can do to help, what they can do to protect our democracy and how to fight the Trump agenda."
+"After the election, it just exploded," Erbes said.
+"We were seriously inundated with hundreds and hundreds and now thousands of people trying to figure out how to get involved, what they can do to help, what they can do to protect our democracy and how to fight the Trump agenda."

-Taking a cue from the Republican Tea Party movement during the Obama administration, the 23-page "Indivisible: A practical guide for resisting the Trump agenda," was posted online in December 2016 and subsequently downloaded more than 2 million times, then updated for "Trump 2.0."
+Taking a cue from the Republican Tea Party movement during the Obama administration, the 23-page "Indivisible: A Practical Guide for Resisting the Trump Agenda," was posted online in December 2016 and downloaded more than 2 million times.
+It was then updated for Trump 2.0.

-The movement focuses on local community organizing that goes beyond voting.
 "A lot of people have not been in the habit of contacting their elected officials, but that is one of the most effective things that ordinary citizens can do," said Rebecca Larson, co-leader of Indivisible Twin Cities.

-Both insist their group is not an arm of the Democratic party, is supported by donations and welcomes all comers — Erbes was a Republican up until the 2003 Iraq War.
+Both insist their group is not an arm of the Democratic Party, is supported by donations and welcomes all comers — Erbes was a Republican up until the 2003 Iraq War.

-But Alex Plechash, chair of Minnesota's Republican Party, views the movement differently.
+Alex Plechash, chair of Minnesota's Republican Party, views the movement differently.

-Erbe and Larson laugh at the characterization — both are in their 60s, and retired from careers in IT.
-"We are older white ladies.
-We are about as nonradical as you can get," Larson said.
+Erbe and Larson laugh at that characterization — both are in their 60s, and retired from careers in IT.
+"We are older white ladies," Larson said.
+"We are about as nonradical as you can get."

 Smaller "pop-up" rallies can target people's interests (or fears), such as cuts to veterans services or Social Security benefits, encroaching climate change or endangered national parks.

 "Our generation was raised in a time with so much turmoil, we never anticipated having a retirement or Social Security," said Heather Friedli, an organizer with 50501: Minnesota who lives in St. Paul.
-"For us it's the climate crisis, the environment, having a livable earth, and civil rights."
+"For us, it's the climate crisis, the environment, having a livable Earth and civil rights."

 Last Saturday's rally, for example, had an Earth Day theme.
 "The youth was out," said Friedli.
 "It was so heartening to see."